davendw49/k2/README.md

 ## Introduction

 We introduce **K2** (7B), an open-source language model trained by firstly further pretraining LLaMA on collected and cleaned geoscience literature, including geoscience open-access papers and Wikipedia pages, and secondly fine-tuning with knowledge-intensive instruction tuning data (GeoSignal).
-As for preliminary evaluation, we use GeoBenchmark (consisting of NPEE and AP Test on Geology, Geography, and Environmental Science) as the benchmark.
+As for preliminary evaluation, we use GeoBench (consisting of NPEE and AP Test on Geology, Geography, and Environmental Science) as the benchmark.
 K2 outperforms the baselines on objective and subjective tasks compared to several baseline models with similar parameters.
 In this repository, we will share the following code and data.

 - We release K2 weights in two parts (one can add our delta to the original LLaMA weights and use `peft_model` with `transformers` to obtain the entire K2 model.)
     - Delta weights after further pretraining with the geoscience text corpus to comply with the LLaMA model license.
     - Adapter model weights trained by PEFT (LoRA).
 - We release the core data of GeoSignal under the constraint of [DDE](https://deep-time.org/); if you want the full version of GeoSignal, you can [email](mailto:davendw@sjtu.edu.cn) the author for further cooperation.
-- We release the GeoBenchmark, the first-ever benchmark for the evaluation of the capability of LLMs in geoscience.
+- We release the GeoBench, the first-ever benchmark for the evaluation of the capability of LLMs in geoscience.
 - We release the code of further pretrain and instruction tuning of K2.

 ***The following is the overview of training K2:***